 Nowhere else on their website have I seen what they are going to teach you and how they are going to make you a successful representative, as they are calling you.
 Newcomers, stay away from this!

 World Ventures has come under fire in the US for drawing in members with flashy motivational seminars and the prospect of easy cash, which usually fails to come true.

 So are you going to make money with this program?
 When we are looking at past results, it looks like you would have a hard time.
 According to World Ventures’ 2015 annual income disclosure statement, 78 percent of so-called “Independent Representatives” did not earn a commission during the year.
 Of the 22 percent who did, the average was $US 150.
 Hardly encouraging, isn’t it?

 As the document makes clear, there are “no guarantees regarding income”.
 “The success or failure of each Independent Representative in World Ventures, like any other business, depends on the Independent Representative’s own skill, dedication, personal effort, leadership qualities, and market available,” it says.

 Complaints received by BBB allege that World Ventures gives misleading information about their product to consumers prior to purchase, exaggerates the savings realized by their product and fails to provide refunds for canceled services.
 Need I say more?

 Please let us know what your experiences with World Ventures were.

 Conclusion + my number 1 recommendation

-World Ventures is the epitome of my philosophy, bringing you joy, faith and fullfillment.
+World Vultures is the epitome of my philosophy, bringing you joy, faith and fulfillment.
 Especially to the younger and more believing audience that is.
-I can only hope that, before signing-up for this program, you will read this review and realise that the shortcomings I have shown you above, will make you think twice.
+I can only hope that, before signing up for this program, you will read this review and realize that the shortcomings I have shown you above, will make you think twice.